marxanweb/general/documentation/docs_user.md

 ## Projects
 ### Understanding projects
-Projects are the main way of organising any Marxan Web analyses and are the logical starting point for any conservation planning.
-Each project contains a set of conservation features (i.e the things that you are interesting in protecting); a set of planning units which represent the geographic domain over which the analysis will be done and a set of run parameters that are used to fine-tune the analysis to get the best results.
+Projects are the main way of organising Marxan Web analyses and are the starting point for new conservation planning activities.
+Each project contains a set of planning units which represent the geographic domain over which the analysis will be done; a set of spatial features to be considered in the analysis (e.g habitats, cultural sites, species distributions, ecological processes); and a set of parameters that are used to fine-tune the analysis.
 A project also has a limited set of metadata including the project name, a description and the date that it was created.
 Users with read/write permissions can create any number of projects which are limited only by the amount of disk storage on the server machine.

 #### Types of project
-Marxan Web projects can be created from scratch using the New Project wizard, or they can be imported from previous DOS-based Marxan projects.
+Marxan Web projects can be created from scratch using the New Project wizard, or they can be imported from previous Marxan projects.
 Both types of projects can be run and visualised in the map, but imported projects have less capabilities than new projects.
 The preferred method of creating projects is to create them using the New Project wizard where possible.
 The main difference is that features cannot be added or removed in imported projects and those features can't be visualised on the map.

 ### The projects window
 The projects window is the main way you manage projects on a server and depending on your user role you can manage your own projects or everybodys projects.
 The projects window lists the projects on the server together with their metadata including the user, project name, description and creation date (the actual columns that are shown will depend on the user role).
 The view of projects can be sorted by any of the columns by clicking on the column header to sort in ascending or descending order.
 At the bottom of the window is a toolbar that contains the common tasks associated with managing projects - the actual buttons that are shown will depend on the user role.
 The functioning of these buttons is described in the following sections.